sonata-project/SonataSeoBundle/docs/reference/usage.rst

     If you need a shortcut to inject the seo page into any class, you could use the ``Sonata\SeoBundle\Seo\SeoAwareTrait``.

-Pre- or suffix the page title
+Prefix or suffix the page title
 -------------------------------

 If you want to change the suffix of your page titles, you can either do this by altering the ``title`` directly or use the ``title.suffix``.